markito/kqr-pay/README.md

 Once you have a `kn` binary in your `$PATH` proceed to the next steps.

-We will also use `knctl` in one of the examples below.
+We will also use `knctl` in one of the examples below.
 Download the binary from [HERE]

 # Building the services